Best Asus monitors for 2022

 Resolution

 If you’re going to buy a TV right now, 4K is a must and 8K is a flex.
 In the monitor world, 4K hasn’t achieved that kind of dominance just yet.
 Right now, 1440p is having a moment.
 It provides enough screen real estate to show a high-res image along with the interface for your editing programs.
 You can step up to 4K, but you don’t want to sacrifice color accuracy and consistency for more pixels if you’re doing serious creative work.
 Of course, you could also spring for a monitor that does both.
-But you should plan to spend big money to get that.
+But you should to spend big money to get that.

 There are some 1080p monitors out there that still perform well, especially in the lower price points, but plain old HD may feel underwhelming and unsatisfying here in the modern world.